again 2004 Turner Prize leaves us voiceless, with a strong desire to come back for the next awards

 Langlands & Bells take us to light, sober, suggestive visions, here too, nothing is imposed; "They explore the web linking people, architecture, and code systems of circulation and exchange that surround us".

 The exhibition starts with a sparkling neon quadrant of the abbreviated names of main world's airports.
 LAX, CDG, LDN, and some flags, with abbreviated name of NGO.
 Logos but no words, only signs.
-Letters mask realities, they have a nice, aesthetical, advertising like design look, they are built to reassure; they gather people behind a pure idea or concept.

 A loud haunting never ending Islamic prayer fills the space.
 We shall later discover that this is the blessing prayer recorded on the trial of oct 15th 2002, at the supreme Court in Kaboul.
 The unique emotion of this interesting but cold performance.